Thinkersbluff/dgus-reloaded_klipper/README.md

  ## How to Contribute

+Please feel free to contribute ideas and feedback in the Discussions section.

+Since some of the behaviour of the DGUS-Reloaded UI is controlled by the DWIN_SET app and some by this Klipper back-end, it will be "cleaner" to keep all Issues together on the one repo.
+If you believe you have found a bug in the way the DGUS-Reloaded UI works on your CR6 printer, please navigate to [the Issues folder on the DWIN_SET repo](https://github.com/Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/issues).
+If there is no existing open or closed Issue that describes the same issue, then please raise a new Issue there.

 CR6Community Firmware features NOT present in this release may be developed in future releases, but no schedule commitment is possible for such extensions.
 Users who are able to define and develop such modifications are welcome to fork this repository and to submit Pull Requests or to open Discussions or Issues as appropriate, to propose those changes.

  One "future-proofing" option that comes to mind, for instance, is to pre-compile the Klipper.bin files and package the actual UI interface component (klippy/extras/t5uid1) as a py wheel to be installed into the Klipper3D/master version of Klipper with pip.